kubernetes/website/content/en/blog/_posts/2023-08-15-kubernetes-1.28-blog.md

 For more information, read [Handling Pod and container failures](/docs/concepts/workloads/controllers/job/#handling-pod-and-container-failures) in the Kubernetes documentation.

-*Corrections*: the feature CRI container and pod statistics without cAdvisor has been removed as it did not make the release.
+**Correction**: the feature CRI container and pod statistics without cAdvisor has been removed as it did not make the release.
+The original release announcement stated that Kubernetes 1.28 included the new feature.

 ## Feature graduations and deprecations in Kubernetes v1.28
 ### Graduations to stable